Counterspeech

 How does it work?

-There has surely been some counterspeech ever since humans learned to talk.
-But the practice seems to have expanded dramatically online.
-Just as the internet has exposed people to far more hatred, disinformation, and dangerous speech from more sources, it has also provided far more opportunities to respond.
-Around the world, tens of thousands of people have spontaneously taken on this task: they respond regularly and directly to what they consider hateful or harmful content online.
+People have surely been arguing ever since the first humans learned to talk.
+But the internet has given vastly more opportunities for what we call counterspeech – any response to hateful or harmful speech that seeks to undermine it – since people are exposed online to far more hatred, disinformation, and dangerous speech from more sources than ever before.
+Many have spontaneously seized the chance to counterspeak.
+Around the world, tens of thousands of people respond regularly and directly to what they consider hateful or harmful content online, with some encouraging results.

 Discourse may also improve without any change in the views or online expression of people posting hatred.
 Instead, counterspeakers can succeed by influencing the “audience” - the people who read their comments.
 That audience often greatly outnumbers the original posters and counterspeakers, and often many of them agree with the counterspeakers, but most of them don’t post.
 Counterspeech can encourage a silent audience to chime in and even become regular counterspeakers, thus gradually shifting discourse toward the views expressed in counterspeech, even if no beliefs change.
 Audience views can also change, of course, in response to counterspeech.